fernando-mc/fernandomc.com/content/posts/first-pluralsight-course.md

 +++

-My first [Pluralsight](www.pluralsight.com) course is coming out!
-After a lengthy Winter vacation of recording and a few weekends of editing it's finally here!

-I present to you my Pluralsight AWS Developer Course - An Introudction to Lambda
+My Pluralsight Course is here!
+After a lengthy Winter vacation of recording and a few weekends of editing I present to you my [Pluralsight AWS Developer Course - An Introudction to Lambda](https://www.pluralsight.com/courses/aws-developer-introduction-aws-lambda)

-Ok, so it's still about to be posted.
-But I'll update this when it IS live!
+I hope you like it!
+As always, if you have questions feel free to [contact me](https://www.fernandomc.com/contact)!